Climate change could rain on Saudi Aramco's IPO parade

 But Aramco still, ultimately, represents a bet on the price of oil.

-It generated net income of $111 billion in 2018, over a third more than the combined total of the five "super-majors" ExxonMobil <XOM.N>, Royal Dutch Shell <RDSa.AS>, BP <BP.L>, Chevron <CVX.N> and Total <TOTF.PA>.
+It generated net income of $111 billion in 2018, over a third more than the combined total of the five "super-majors" ExxonMobil, Royal Dutch Shell, BP, Chevron and Total.

 In 2016, when the oil price hit 13-year lows, Aramco's net income was only $13 billion, according to its bond prospectus where it unveiled its finances for the first time, based on current exchange rates.
 Its earnings fell 12% in the first half of 2019, mainly on lower oil prices.